r3e-network/neo-miniapps-platform/docs/architecture/README.md

     metrics/       # Prometheus registry + instrumentation

 cmd/
-  appserver/       # New entrypoint that wires everything together legacy/…         # Existing binaries kept until migrated
+  appserver/       # Entry point that wires everything together
 ```

 Each new module should slot into this structure.
-Existing legacy packages can
-be migrated gradually; until then, keep them isolated under `cmd/legacy` or
-`internal/legacy`.
+Keep experimental features in
+clearly scoped subpackages until they mature.

 Service Lifecycle
 -----------------